phani-kb/dns-toolkit/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
 4. **Validate commit messages** before pushing.
-All commit message must reference a GitHub issue.
+Commit messages must reference a GitHub issue.
 5. Submit a pull request

 ## Issues

-If you encounter a bug, have a feature request, or want to suggest an improvement, please open an issue in the [GitHub Issues](https://github.com/phani-kb/dns-toolkit/issues) page.
+If you encounter a bug, have a feature request, or want to suggest an improvement, please open an issue on the [GitHub Issues](https://github.com/phani-kb/dns-toolkit/issues) page.

 ## License